Brad Paisley Speaks Out About Not Hosting CMA Awards With Carrie Underwood For The First Time In 11 Years

 As The Inquisitr reported earlier this week, CMA confirmed early on August 19 that the “Water” singer would not be hosting the show this year (despite Brad and Carrie having joined forces every single year since 2008) and confirmed that the awards would instead by hosted by Carrie and “special guest hosts” Dolly and Reba.

-CMA also noted that the insanely talented trio would be “celebrating legendary women in Country Music” when the awards take place and air live across the U.S. from Nashville’s Bridgestone arena on ABC on November 13.
+CMA also noted that the insanely talented trio would be “celebrating legendary women in Country Music” on November 13 when the awards take place and air live on ABC from Nashville’s Bridgestone Arena.

 View this post on Instagram